lucasbalena/picohash/README.md

 It reads hashes.b3 (if it exists) and adds any new hashes found in the directory to it.

-**Why?**

 If you want to copy only a subfolder that was hashed with `-a`, you can split the hashes, copy the subfolder along with its associated hashes, paste them in the destination, and then join the hashes.
-This ensures that all paths remain correctly relative.
+This ensures that all relative paths remain correct.

 **Rename a file or directory**